CliveC99/project-2-quiz/README.md

 ![Responsive Test](https://res.cloudinary.com/dp9lxtk3y/image/upload/v1678186337/Project%202%20-%20README%20Images/am-i-responive_dsvw1s.jpg)

 # Features
+* Username Section - This allows the user to input a name using a submit button.
 * Start Button - The start button brings up the questions.
 * Rules Button - The rules button brings up the rules of the quiz.
 * Next Button - The next button brings the user to the next question.